ericalexanderorg/SecurityNews/README.md

 # SecurityNews
-Security news feed and UI
+InfoSec news aggregator that runs entirely on Github using pages and actions.
+UI is published at https://ericalexander.org/SecurityNews